 Red: Have you ever heard of the saying “I’m seeing red”?
 I have.
 And when you use red in an office space—or any space—it can provoke faster breathing and a faster heart rate that creates that feeling of actually “seeing red.”
 Although I would not recommend painting your office walls red, the color has been used by designers everywhere for furniture, since it attracts attention.
 However, although red can provoke creativity, it is best to use it as an accent color either in your décor or furniture options.

 White: White is neutral, goes with everything and creates a more spacious, light space.
 If you are considering white walls, I would recommend strong accent colors such as red to help generate creativity.
 White is pure, and if you’re like me and enjoy creating new spaces for yourself more often than others, white is a good option.
 Accents can be changed easier than painting walls, and there is a fantastic selection of décor you can choose from whenever the mood hits you.
 It is also a more cost-effective option when you do like to change the décor of your spaces frequently.
 This can also be said for any neutral beige or off-white colors.

 Yellow: Yellow is bright—sometimes too bright.
 Yellow tends to put people on edge and has been known to fuel people’s anxiety, making them lose their tempers easily.
 I would not recommend yellow walls in an office space nor a dentist office; however, there are always ways you can make your favorite colors work either on your walls or in your décor.
 Just remember our second dentist’s office!

 If you are unsure of how to fit your vision into your space, you can work with one of our designated furniture specialists who can help make that vision a reality.
 We have helped offices all over the country create the perfect space for their companies and employees.
+Don’t forget to add your personality with fun office supplies, too.
 Every specialist on the team loves bringing those ideas and visions to life!